expo/expo/packages/expo-screen-orientation/README.md

 # expo-screen-orientation

-Allows you to manage your device's orientation.
+Allows you to manage the orientation of your app's interface.

 # API documentation